-The only truck camper manufacturer who uses 10-pound propane tanks is Four Wheel Campers.
+The only truck camper manufacturer that uses 10-pound propane tanks is Four Wheel Campers.
 The obvious advantage of 10-pound propane tanks is that they are lighter to lift and maneuver and are more compact to fit into the Four Wheel Camper design.

 10-pound tanks can be refilled at propane filling stations but cannot be easily exchanged 24-hours a day and 7-days a week like 20-pound vertical tanks.
 For this reason, we hope that future Four Wheel Camper design moves toward 20-pound vertical tanks.

 The Hawk comes standard with one Group 24 AGM battery.
 The Hawk under review had two Group 24 AGMs.
 With the minimal power requirements of this camper, two Group 24 batteries is likely overkill.
-Unless you’re looking to run the furnace for multiple days (furnace fans are notorious power hogs), or need to charge some power hungry devices (like the MacBook Pro I’m typing this on), start with one Group 24 AGM battery and add another when needed.
+Unless you’re looking to run the furnace for multiple days (furnace fans are notorious power hogs), or need to charge some power-hungry devices (like the MacBook Pro I’m typing this on), start with one Group 24 AGM battery and add another when needed.

 Since it cannot be overstated, the non-ventilated battery compartment in the Hawk requires sealed AGM batteries for safety.

-Wet Weight Calculation
+Wet Weight Calculations

 Base Dry Weight – factory order without options